Srijan1214/Chess-Web-Platform-With-AI/README.md

 ![](./myMediaFolder/Pictures/10000000000002F9000002BE13D8631AD7FB8C52.png)
+# Introduction

+The project that I created is a chess web application.
+The user can play from both sides against my chess AI.

+It is very efficient and can run smoothly even on slow computers.
+The AI is also strong and capable of making excellent moves.
+Even as someone who plays chess competitively, I lose many of my games against this very software I made.
+However, even though the AI is strong, the concepts behind the AI are elegant.
+The algorithm does rely on some theoretical concepts, and to understand how it works, learning the theory is required.

+### Programming Language
+I wrote this entire application in JavaScript.
+The reason for choosing this language is that JavaScript is the most portable language on the planet.
+Most modern devices have a web browser installed in them.
+And most modern web browsers possess a JavaScript engine inside them.
+Therefore, it is easy to present my application; all I need to do is give them a URL, and they can play with my application.

+### FrameWork Used

+I used ReactJS as the framework for my web application.
+ReactJS is one of the most esteemed JavaScript frameworks, and many popular websites like Facebook, Dropbox, Instagram use this framework to run their websites.

 # How to run the App

 First, You need to clone the image server repo that I have here: https://github.com/Srijan1214/Image-Server-Chess